14 Best Apps For Lawn Care And Landscaping Business Owners

 No one wants to need a list like that but if you find yourself in a situation where you need that information quickly you won’t have to worry about not knowing where to look.

-Planimeter lets you enter in an address and then provides pictures of the property as well as measurement information.
-You can view all of the information before you even step foot on the property which means you can arrive prepared and ready to plan out the best landscaping or lawn care tips possible for your clients.
+Planimeter lets you enter an address and then provides pictures of the property as well as measurement information.
+You can view all of the information before you even step foot on the property, so you can arrive prepared and ready to plan out the best landscaping or lawn care tips for your clients.

-Much like the OSHA app, this is an imperative app to have when you’re working outside the majority of your time.
-You can get up to date weather information, push notifications for weather watches and warnings, and even breakdowns of what the weather will be like by the hour.
+Much like the OSHA app, this is imperative to have when you’re working outside most of your time.
+You can get up-to-date weather information, push notifications for weather watches and warnings, and even breakdowns of what the weather will be like by the hour.

 When you’re planning out what you need to get done for your clients you really can’t make the most effective plan without the best possible information on what weather to expect.
 The Weather Channel app takes care of any questions you might have about the upcoming weather and what you need to be ready for.

-When you’re dealing with estimates and contracts you’re going to need a convenient way for your clients to view and sign documents as you go.
-DocuSign is an app you can keep right on your phone so your clients can see what they’re signing and ask questions while you’re still there with them.
+When you’re dealing with estimates and contracts, you will need a convenient way for your clients to view and sign documents as you go.
+DocuSign is an app you can keep right on your phone, so your clients can see what they’re signing and ask questions while you’re still with them.

-If you’re looking for an app that gives you a chance to look at what homeowners in your area are offering as potential jobs GreenPal is a great option.
+If you’re looking for an app that allows you to look at what homeowners in your area are offering as potential jobs, GreenPal is a great option.
 You’ll be able to see what homeowners have submitted to the app as a job they need a lawn care pro for.

-Managing a lawn care or landscaping business is time-consuming but it doesn’t have to be so complicated that you’re overwhelmed with tasks you can handle easily if you use the right apps.
+Managing a lawn care or landscaping business is time-consuming, but it doesn’t have to be so complicated that you’re overwhelmed with tasks you can handle easily if you use the right apps.
 Keep these apps in mind and find what works best for you.
-Once you figure out the best mix of apps for your business you’ll never want to go back to anything you’ve done before.
+Once you figure out the best mix of apps for your business, you’ll never want to return to anything you’ve done before.